 I have always had an appreciation for the introspective power of yoga as a healing meditation – an element that naturally finds its way into my classes.
 I have found that with a curious, self-forgiving approach, yoga can heal almost anything if we are willing to use the body to get closer to the healing power of the mind…and as you heal the mind the body will follow.

 Jeff Bailey Trainings, Certifications

 I hold four yoga teacher certifications: two 200-hour, one 300-hour, and one 500-hour.
 I currently lead Yoga Loft’s Avita Yoga Teacher Training.
-As a trained Rolfer, my hands get used a lot.
-I weave structurally integrative elements into my classes that have practical applications in life.
-Yoga and the business of yoga is my dharma, a word that aligns us with both practice and purpose.
-When we find something that works, we naturally want to share it and feel that I have a lot to share.
-Along with my wife Lori, I am the proud owner of two Yoga Loft locations – the original one in South Boulder and our newest one in northeast Boulder, aka Gunbarrel.
-I am the proud father of our sweet daughter, Georgia, who attends Concordia College in northern Minnesota.
+As a trained Rolfer, I weave structurally integrative elements into my classes that have practical applications in life.
+Yoga and the business of yoga is my dharma, a word that aligns us with practice and purpose.
+When we find something that works, we naturally want to share it and I have a LOT that I want to share.
+Along with my wife Lori, we are the grateful owners of Yoga Loft.
+We are the proud parents of our daughter Georgia, who attends Concordia College in northern Minnesota.
 Go Cobbers! 🙂